Queenstown to Milford Sound Drive: Ultimate Road Trip Guide & Best Stops

 How long to spend here: 15 minutes

-Allow yourself at least 10/15 minutes here to stroll along the boardwalk and make the most of the viewing points.
-There are some boards along the path which share some information about the local wildlife.
+Allow yourself at least ten or fifteen minutes to stroll along the boardwalk and make the most of the viewing points.
+There are some information boards along the path about the local wildlife.

 Lake Gunn